telepresenceio/telepresence/g.md

    + invoker
    + snapshot
  - fix initialSources test for bootstrappedness
+ - consul-x needs to get on the build train

  - criteria for integration testing:
    + we should be confident that any bugs we find in integration